rmwc/rmwc/README.md

 **The solution:** Use the Google sanctioned javascript Material Design Components and get out of their way.

+## About Breaking Changes
+As stated in "Why?", the goal of this library is to be unopinionated, and that includes opinions about breaking changes that come downstream from `material-components-web`.
+In the future, steps may be taken to insulate consumers by providing a deprecation path, but for the time being please make sure you keep eyes on the official [MDC Changelog](https://github.com/material-components/material-components-web/blob/master/CHANGELOG.md) and RMWC will do its best to also keep its changelog up to date.

-## Status: Beta
+## Status: RC
-RMWC is currently in Beta.
-All of the Material components are covered and  smoke tests have been written to check rendering and basic functionality.
-The docs will get a fresh coat of polish and additional documentation with the final release.
+RMWC is currently in RC.
+All of the MDC components are covered and are being used in various projects.
+Only bug fixes and doc improvements are planned before an official V1.

 - [x] Buttons
   - [x] Standard